IsaacEhuan/POO-Project/documentation/User stories.md

 **US02**-*Information search*

-As: A user I want:Search an anime of my preference To: Be able to use it or simply learn more about it
+As: A user I want to:Search an anime of my preference To: Be able to use it or simply learn more about it

 ##### Conditions
 - The system must allow the user to search for an anime with some characteristic that differentiates it from other anime
 - The system must allow the user to see the information found

-**HU03**- *Añadir información*
+**US03**- *Add information*

-Como: Usuario administrador Quiero:Agregar un nuevo anime Para: Poder ofrecer a los usuarios una mayor cantidad de animes
+As: An administrator user I want to: Add a new anime To: Be able to offer users a greater number of animes

-##### Condiciones
+##### Conditions
-- El sistema debe permitir al usuario administrador añadir algún anime que aún no se encuentre en la base de datos
+- The system must allow the administrator user to add some anime that is not yet in the database
-- El sistema debe permitir al usuario administrador guardar los cambios realizados
+- The system must allow the administrator user to save the changes made

-**HU04**- *Modificar información ya existente*
+**US04**- *Modify existing information*

 Como: Usuario administrador Quiero: Modificar un anime ya existente Para: Poder ofrecer información más detallada y acertada

 ##### Condiciones
 - El sistema debe permitir al usuario administrador realizar la modificación de algun anime que ya se encuentre en la base de datos, de manera que pueda agregar información o cambiarla a su parecer
-- El sistema debe permitir al usuario administrador guardar los cambios
+- The system must allow the administrator user to save the changes made

 **HU05**- *Borrar información*